 The set of lenses that placed in front of the device is the objective lens.
 Its diameter is very important.
 The larger diameter represents more light-gathering power and resolution of a spotting scope, usually between 50 and 80mm.
 That’ll give you an enormously large exit pupil.
 So, It’s going to be bright in low-light conditions.

 What Two Numbers Mean?

-A Monocular is an optical device which works as a single tube system that is highly similar to binoculars.
+A Monocular is an optical device that works as a single tube system that is highly similar to binoculars.
 You can use it as a magnifying glass.
 In binocular you use both of your eyes while you can handle a monocular with a single eye.
 It produces 2-dimensional images.
-The name is derived from the Greek word, “mono” referring one and Latin “Oculus” means an eye.
-It is suited for rare bird watching, hunting purposes.
+The name is derived from the Greek word, “mono” referring to one, and Latin “Oculus” means an eye.
+It is suited for rare bird watching or hunting purposes.
 It is lightweight so you can try it for camping, backpacking or hiking.